MailChimp – How To Split Test Email Campaigns The Right Way

 5. Document Your Findings

 Maintain records of your tests and results.
-Documentation will help you analyze progress over time and provide a reference for future split tests.
+Documenting your test results enables you to track progress over time and serves as a reference point for upcoming split tests.

 Was this helpful?